wongjmatthew/langchain-project-2/README.md

 ## Sample Conversations & Error Handling

-Below are visual logs of the development process, showcasing how the bot handles edge cases, memory lapses, and API limits.
+Below are visual logs of the development process, showcasing how the bot handles edge cases, memory lapses, API limits, as well as what appears when it works.

 **1. Handling Missing Context (Guardrails)**
 The bot is programmed to intercept tailoring requests if a master resume hasn't been uploaded yet, preventing the LLM from processing empty data.